 If you are in Spain don’t miss visiting Seville, the capital of Andalusia, a city with many charms.
 The highlight of this city is a walking tour of the Jewish quarter, a lovely labyrinth of narrow streets bordered by beautifully upkept houses, and charming shops that one can spend hours exploring.
 A highlight of this tour is a visit to the Casa de Pilatos that is a stunning blend of Mudejar (moorish) and Renaissance architecture unique to Spain.
 Get transported to another era as you walk through the grounds, beautiful courtyards and gardens.
 You will never want to leave.

-Novel Times Book Club #1 Where the Crawdads Sing by Delia Owens – Novel Times with Simi K. Rao
+Novel Times Book Club #2 Jane Doe by Victoria Helen Stone – Novel Times with Simi K. Rao

 It’s about nurturing memories.